urbanengr/urbanengr/README.md

 - 👋 Hi, I’m @urbanengr
 - 👀 I’m interested in data analytics with a focus on building science, climate change, and sustainability
-- 🌱 I’m currently learning R and AWS Machine Language.
-I have also studied Matlab and C.
+- I'm currently learning javascript
 - 💞️ I’m looking to collaborate on building energy simulation projects
 - 📫 How to reach me urbanengr@yahoo.com